OpenVidu/openvidu.io-docs/docs/reference-docs/REST-API.md

 >
 > - `200`: token successfully created and ready to be used by one client to connect to the associated session
 > - `400`: problem with some body parameter
 > - `404`: provided value for `session` parameter was not found in OpenVidu Server.
-You must first call `POST /api/sessions` with that value
+You must first call `POST /api/sessions` to get a session id

 ---